 HLA-DRA (Major Histocompatibility Complex, Class II, DR Alpha) is a Protein Coding gene.
-Diseases associated with HLA-DRA include picardi-lassueur-little syndrome and mhc class ii deficiency.
-Among its related pathways are Class I MHC mediated antigen processing and presentation and GPCR Pathway.
-GO annotations related to this gene include MHC class II receptor activity.
-An important paralog of this gene is HLA-DMA.
+Diseases associated with HLA-DRA include Graham-Little-Piccardi-Lassueur Syndrome and Heart Lymphoma.
+Among its related pathways are Allograft rejection and TCR signaling (REACTOME).
+Gene Ontology (GO) annotations related to this gene include peptide antigen binding and MHC class II receptor activity.
+An important paralog of this gene is HLA-DPA1.